axrt/CourseraMachineLearning/project.md

 #Syllabus

 The traditional view on activity recognition has been primarily focused on which activity was performed, but not how well it was performed.
-A group led by Eduardo Velloso at the Lancaster University has designed [a study](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201) and generated a vast ammount of data from sprots gadgest such as Jawbone Up, Nike FuelBand, and Fitbit.
+A group led by Eduardo Velloso at the Lancaster University has designed [a study](http://groupware.les.inf.puc-rio.br/work.jsf?p1=11201) and generated a vast amount of data from sports gadgets such as Jawbone Up, Nike FuelBand, and Fitbit.
 A part of this data, made available will be studied below.
-Data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants will be evaluated and we will see if a good predictive model might be built, which would be able to tell if a certain excercise was performed well or inaccurately.
+Data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants will be evaluated and we will see if a good predictive model might be built, which would be able to tell if a certain exercise was performed well or inaccurately.

 #Data Sources